rubino25/RatOS/site/docs/configuration/macros.md

 ### \_USER_START_FEATURE

 Runs at the start of a new print feature.
 This is useful for running custom G-Code based on the feature that is being printed.
+See the [PrusaSlicer Configuration](/docs/slicers#change-settings-based-on-feature-optional) documentation for more information.

 ### \_USER_END_FEATURE

 Runs at the end of a print feature.
 This is useful for running custom G-Code based on the feature that is being printed.
+See the [PrusaSlicer Configuration](/docs/slicers#change-settings-based-on-feature-optional) documentation for more information.

 ## Internal macro hooks